Skip to Content

 Hydroponics

-These are typically used to increase crop yields, as well as the year-round growing of shallow-rooted vegetables.
+These are typically used to increase crop yields and the year-round growing of shallow-rooted vegetables.

 The water is oxygenated, providing support for the roots through the following mediums that won’t compact under consistent moisture: